On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Residues

-All terms in this summation are positive, hence the Laurent series expansion of $\Omega(w)$ is in fact a Taylor series with a zero constant term.
+All terms in this summation are positive, hence the Laurent series expansion of $\Omega(w)$ is in fact a~Taylor series with a zero constant term multiplied by ${\rm d}w/w$.
 Hence $\Res_{w=0}\Omega(w)=0$.
-We deal similarly with $w=\infty$. \end{proof}
+We~deal similarly with $w=\infty$. \end{proof}